Sidho Kanho Birsha University: Faculties and Departments

 This faculty consists of the departments of Commerce, and Master of Business Administration (MBA).

 Affiliations

 Sidho Kanho Birsha University (SKBU) is an affiliating university with jurisdiction over the colleges of the Purulia district.
 The university has 31 colleges.
-Among them 21 are degree colleges and ten are B.Ed. colleges and professional colleges:
+Among them 21 are degree colleges and ten are B.Ed. colleges and professional colleges, including Kotshila Mahavidyalaya.

 Academics

 Admission

 One has to pass higher secondary (10+2) and graduation (10+2+3) levels for admission to undergraduate and postgraduate courses of the university.
 For Ph.D. level admission, One has to qualify National Eligibility Test (NET) examination or Research qualifying test (RET) conducted by the University.

 Diploma and Certificate Courses

 Besides different undergraduate and postgraduate courses, SKBU also offers different diploma and certificate courses.

 These courses are generally of shorter duration compared to degree-level courses.
 Specifically, it offers one-year diploma courses in Chhau dance (Indian semi-classical folk dance of this region) and Jhumur (folk song of this region).
 It also offers six-month certificate courses on different topics to preserve the indigenous identity of this locality.
 This is the only university that offers certificate courses in Kudmali language and Santali Scriptology.